SinglePaper/CharlesDRbt/README.md

 git clone --recurse-submodules https://github.com/SinglePaper/CharlesDRbt.git cd CharlesDRbt
 ```
-Turn on your Raspberry Pi and wait for it to start up
+Turn on your Raspberry Pi and wait for it to start up, then run:
 ```bash
 ping raspberrypi.local
 ```